LF-digitala-kanaler/LFDS/content/components/web/forms/input-field.md

 previewImage: /img/input.svg
 category: Forms
 componentsNavigation:
-  - name: One Lined
+  - name: One lined
-  - name: Several Lines
+  - name: Several lines
+backgroundColor: "#fff"
 tabs:
   - content: >-
       ## How to use